RebornSplash60official/Adding-swap-zram-zswap-support-to-hyfetch-s-neowofetch./Setup-guide.md

 Firstly I'm quite sure this is the janky way of setting this up, but was what I was able to come up with in 4 hours, but it's easy to copy & paste.

     • Note: Sys Swap shows the total amount of swap your system has.
-For example, if you have a 4GiB disk swap file and 4GiB of Zram configured,Sys Swap will report 8GiB of total swap instead of just the disk swap amount.
+If you have Zram configured as swap, Sys Swap shows there being 8GiB of swap.